 - Demonstrated commitment to enhancing work place culture, embracing diversity and a commitment to creating the ideal work environment for faculty and staff.

-- In depth knowledge of University policies, rules and regulations, and professional knowledge is required.
+- Knowledge of University policies, rules and regulations, and professional knowledge is required.

 - Background in cerebrovascular disease/stroke care or prior experience with processes and workflows in an inpatient setting is strongly desired.